erikerlandson/verdaccio-openshift/examples/verdaccio-s2i/README.md

 ### TLS certificate prerequisite
 The tutorial assumes you have created an OpenShift secret named `verdaccio-cert` that contains TLS certs for verdaccio to run in `https` mode.
-You can create this secret yourself, or follow the instruction in the [cert-manager](https://github.com/erikerlandson/verdaccio-openshift/tree/main/examples/cert-manager) tutorial.
+You can create this secret yourself, or follow the instruction in one of the [cert-manager](https://github.com/erikerlandson/verdaccio-openshift/tree/main/examples/cert-manager) tutorials.

 ### verdaccio S2I conventions
 The verdaccio S2I builder image expects a context directory that may contain two files: